 HE (Degree Level)

 Personal development forms an important part of the course.
 The skills and professional attitudes of counselling are developed through small and large group work, seminars, creative workshops, tutored discussions and lectures.
-The group process forms an important part of the learning.
+The group process forms an important part of your learning.

 The main aims are achieved through students becoming able to: